Checking for conflicts is a complicated part of deciding whether a matter is right for you.

 Charles “Chuck” Ehrlich remembers, during his time when he was primarily an attorney (he now works mostly as an expert), when an expert did not do a good check:

 Let me go back even before when I was an expert when we were hiring an expert and I think the first thing to start worrying about is conflicts.
 We had a case when I was working in the insurance industry, and we hired an expert who was the number one expert in the whole world on this particular subject.
-And I almost did not get a motion in from the other side to disqualify us as counsel or disqualify our council on the basis that we had hired the other side’s expert.
+And I almost did not get a motion in from the other side to disqualify us as counsel or disqualify our counsel on the basis that we had hired the other side’s expert.
 This expert had not properly checked conflicts.
 They were just happy to take on our case and happy to sign us on and did not realize that he was already retained by the other side.

 Furthermore, Chuck reminds experts that sometimes you need to stop the attorney from giving you confidential information until you’ve performed the check.
 Attorneys sometimes get going on describing a matter to you before you’ve had a chance to clear conflicts: